OthmanYahya/QuizApp/README.md

 * None

-**License:**

-(Optional: Add your preferred license here if applicable)

 **Contributing:**

-Feel free to submit pull requests with improvements or additional features.
+Feel free to submit pull requests with improvements, adding new questions or additional features.